 Driver installation is required on Windows machines only.
-If you’re using Mac or Linux, feel free to click over to the next section.
+If you're using a Mac or Linux machine, you don't need to install drivers.
+Just plug the board in, and skip to the next section.
 Otherwise, follow along below as we overview the installation process.

 To begin, plug the AVR Pocket Programmer into your computer.
 Upon initially connecting the board, Windows will try to automatically install the drivers.
 Some computers may be lucky, but most will turn up with a message notifying you that the driver install failed.

-Click the link below to download the drivers:
+Click the link below to download the Zadig software and drivers:

 Use your favorite unzipper to extract the ZIP file.
 Don't forget where you put the extracted folder!

-After you’ve plugged the AVR Pocket Programmer into your computer and your machine has run through the process of checking for and failing to install drivers, proceed to the “zadig_v184.108.40.206” folder you just unzipped.
-Then Run zadig.exe.
+After you've plugged the Pocket AVR Programmer into your computer and your machine has run through the process of checking for and failing to install drivers, proceed to the "zadig_v220.127.116.11" folder you just unzipped.
+Then Run zadig.exe software.